-The Family Law Court has tried to simplify procedures so it is easier for you to apply for orders without the assistance of a lawyer.
+The Federal Circuit and Family Court of Court of Australia has tried to simplify procedures so it is easier for you to apply for orders without the assistance of a lawyer.
 Check the court rules and case management and practice directions.
-These are available from the court registries or on the Federal Circuit and Family Court of Court of Australia website: fcfcoa.gov.au.
+These are available on the Federal Circuit and Family Court of Court of Australia website: fcfcoa.gov.au.

-While it is possible to represent yourself, it is in your interest to get advice from a lawyer and have your paperwork reviewed by a lawyer before you file paperwork in court.
+While it is possible to represent yourself, it is in your interest to get advice from a lawyer and have your paperwork reviewed by a lawyer before you file it with the court.
 It is important to see a lawyer who is experienced in family law.